Sequentia cyclica: Music

 Although Sorabji's first set of variations on the chant, Variazioni e fuga triplice sopra "Dies irae" per pianoforte (1923–26), is a large work, comprising 64 variations and spanning 201 pages, Sequentia cyclica is even vaster.
-Its theme and 27 variations cover 335 pages and take about eight hours to perform, making the work one of the longest piano pieces ever composed.
+Its theme and 27 variations cover 335 pages and take about eight hours to perform,.

 In discussing Sorabji's variation sets, musicologist Simon John Abrahams writes, "Sorabji often follows the examples of Reger and Szymanowski in producing variations that maintain only the most tenuous of connections to the original theme".
 A similar view was expressed by Sorabji himself, who wrote that the variations in Sequentia cyclica were "hardly to be called variations in the ordinary sense".
 Some of them set the theme multiple times (e.g. variations 8, 14 and 18, where it is set seven, four and two times respectively), which has been cited as one of the reasons for the work's length.